nathanon-akk/whattodo/README.md

 I hope to implement signup and login with JWT, but got confused by JWT auth documentation page.<br/>
 Ant Design is used for frontend design library because of familiarity.<br/>
 Unfortunately, I'm not too comfortable with writing unit test, especially with no experience with Mongodb.<br/>
-No generative AI was used for creation of this repo, personally.
+No generative AI was used for creation of this repo.